 Lisa has over 10 years experience working in events and social media marketing in various industries including media, occupational health & safety and not for profit.

-Outside of work Lisa has two young boys who keep her on her toes, has started an indoor plant obsession and is a chocolate enthusiast.
+Outside of work Lisa has two young boys who keep her on her toes.
 She is passionate about Playgroup and the positive community it creates for both parents and children.

 Qualifications: Bachelor of Business major in Marketing